Explore Northern Territory's striking landscapes and meet the descendants of Aboriginal people who have lived here for

 Your epic Top End adventure begins in the tropical northern city of Darwin.
-Join your Journey Director and board your bespoke 4WD vehicle to experience stunning Litchfield National Park before embarking on a cross-country journey along the rugged Marrakai Track (seasonally accessible) to the Mary River Wetlands.
+Experience stunning Litchfield National Park before embarking on a cross-country journey along the rugged Marrakai Track (seasonally accessible) to the Mary River Wetlands.
 Tonight, stay in private, permanent safari tents to really connect with your destination nestled deep in the bush.
 Join your Journey Director for a Welcome Reception with drinks and canapés, followed by dinner.

 As this journey departs at 7.30am from Mantra on the Esplanade Darwin, accommodation will need to be prebooked for the previous night.

 2 Mary River – Kakadu

 Wake up to the sounds of local wildlife and head to Corroboree Billabong, where you’ll take a cruise in the company of a local guide to explore its floodplains and spot the creatures that find sanctuary in its lotus-covered waters such as jabiru and brolga.
 Next, journey into the tropical depths of iconic world heritage and Ramsar listed Kakadu National Park, enjoying a sunset walk at the rock-art galleries of Ubirr.
 Perched atop Nadab Lookout, watch the sun set over the lush Kakadu floodplains.

 3 Kakadu – Katherine

 Enjoy a leisurely start to your day, or take to the skies on an optional experience early-morning flight over Kakadu before venturing to Nourlangie to admire the ancient Dreamtime art of the Bininj and Mungguy people.
 Continue crosscountry to Gunlom Falls, where a short hike to the summit is rewarded with a refreshing dip in the crystal-clear plunge pool.
 Enjoy lunch in the shade of rustling gum trees before driving on to tonight’s five-star eco-lodge accommodation.

 4 Katherine Gorge

 This morning meet Dalabon didgeridoo expert Manuel Pamkal and share in his passion for the rich traditional culture into which he was born.
 Hear about life in the bush and experience first-hand the fine art of rarrk (cross-hatch) painting.
 Later, board a special dinner cruise on Katherine Gorge and learn about the history and culture of the local Jawoyn people.

 5 Katherine – Darwin